Here is the link https://www.maxhealthcare.in/blogs/are-you-prepared-chronic-kidney-disease

 What are the options then?

 The first measure you can take is to get your blood and urine tests done.
-In case the tests prove end stage kidney disease the one has the option of replacing the function of kidneys by either dialysis, which is a form of blood purification therapy or kidney transplant.
+In case the tests prove end stage kidney disease the one has the option of replacing the function of kidneys by either dialysis, which is a form of blood purification therapy or kidney transplant hospital in india.

 Dialysis requires blood to be artificially purified through a “hemodialysis machine” or through fluids instilled and removed from abdominal cavity called as peritoneal dialysis.
 Hemodialysis requires an access to ones blood stream and scheduled visits to the hospital at least thrice per week for dialysis sessions.
 Peritoneal dialysis contrary to this can be performed at home.